intel/nauta/docs/user-guide/actions/getting_started.md

 **Note 3**: For more info about experiment submit command please refer to [experiment Command](experiment.md).

-This example will show how to submit a mnist experiment and write the TensorBoard data to a folder in your Nauta output folder.
+This example will show how to submit a mnist experiment and write the TensorBoard data to a folder in your NAUTA output folder.
 Enter the following command:

 **Syntax**:
 Following is the basic syntax for experiment submit command: